Nikhil-0/Trading-Engine/README.md

+# Recent Improvements

+- Improved data validation and error handling for missing or invalid ticker data.
+- Fixed pandas fillna deprecation warning (now uses ffill for missing values).
+- Engine is robust against API/data failures and will not crash on empty or delisted tickers.

 # Advanced Trading Engine

 This is a sophisticated Python-based trading engine for quantitative finance, featuring machine learning strategies, advanced risk management, and comprehensive backtesting capabilities.